bashir0609/virtualpro-theme/SETUP_COMPLETE.md

 # ✅ Setup Complete!

-Your **Islah Web Service Theme** is now ready for GitHub with automatic update notifications!
+Your **VirtualPro** is now ready for GitHub with automatic update notifications!

 ## 📦 What Was Done